LED Grow Lights for Microgreens, Do They Work? – Afraid Not

 In the first article, What’s Better for Microgreens, LED Grow Lights or LED Shop Lights?, we compare the same two light systems using microgreens with a reddish tint to their leaves.

-The reasons for using microgreens with reddish leaves is explain in the first article.
+The reasons for using microgreens with reddish leaves are explained in the first article.

 Read Part One of this Two Part Article Series

 Herein, we grew broccoli and basil microgreens.
-The former, a very fast growing microgreen, the later much slower growing plant.
+The former is a very fast-growing microgreen, and the latter is a much slower-growing plant.

-The reason for choosing fast and slow growing microgreen is to see if the length of time under the lights has an affect on growth rates.
+The reason for choosing fast and slow-growing microgreens is to see if the length of time under the lights affects growth rates.

-If you're not sure what a grow light is, click this link.
+If you’re unsure what a grow light is, click this link.

 LED Lights in the Test

-The first article goes into more detail about the lights, the set-up, and why those particular lights are used.
+The first article details the lights, the set-up, and why those particular lights are used.

 The lights are shown below.
 Click on the image for more information.